fossabot/trader.python/README.md

 ##Commands:

 ####" " is the command name, but in the program you have to use lowercase.
+- [X] Tab completion of commands, and command history

 - [x] **"Buy"/"Sell"** Simple - X amount of BTC   (or in USD - add usd to the command line)